rick-r/marriage-figaro-norway/captions.md

 qualche garbuglio si troverà.
 [fast]

-  "Law for dummies"
-  [picture caption]
-  [will this work in norwegian?]

 Tutta Siviglia
 conosce Bartolo:
 il birbo Figaro
 vinto [vostro] sarà.

-    I still have some clout in this town!
+    I still have some
+    clout in this town!
-    [and?]
     Figaro will be yours.